 BALIK KAMPUNG WITH A PEACE OF MIND

-Nothing ruins a vacation more than worrying the safety of your home.
-After taking all these precautions, you can then have a peace of mind when devouring all the rendang and ketupat, knowing that you’ve done everything you can to keep your house safe when you travel.
+Nothing ruins a vacation more than the safety of your home.
+After taking all these precautions, you can then have a peace of mind when devouring all the rendang and ketupat, knowing that you’ve done everything you can to keep your house safe.

 Selamat Hari Raya from CatchThatBus, with you all the way!